DataDog/the-monitor/mongodb/collecting-mongodb-metrics-and-statistics.md

 #Collecting MongoDB metrics and statistics
-*This post is part 2 of a 3-part series about monitoring MongoDB performance.
+*This post is part 2 of a 3-part series about monitoring MongoDB metrics and performance.
 Part 1 presents the key performance metrics available from MongoDB: there is [one post for the WiredTiger](https://www.datadoghq.com/blog/monitoring-mongodb-performance-metrics-wiredtiger) storage engine and [one for MMAPv1](https://www.datadoghq.com/blog/monitoring-mongodb-performance-metrics-mmap).
 In [Part 3](https://www.datadoghq.com/blog/monitor-mongodb-performance-with-datadog) you will discover how to monitor MongoDB performance with Datadog.*

 If you’ve already read our guide to key MongoDB metrics in Part 1 of this series, you’ve seen that MongoDB provides a vast array of metrics on performance and resource utilization.
 This post covers the different options for collecting MongoDB metrics in order to monitor them.
-There are three ways to collect metrics from your MongoDB hosts:
+There are three ways to collect MongoDB metrics from your hosts:

 -   Using [utilities](#utilities) offered by MongoDB to collect real-time activity statistics
 -   Using [database commands](#commands) to check the database’s current state